 Advertising & Editorial Disclosure

-Though life insurance costs don’t vary by location, the best choices for coverage in West Virginia are State Farm, GEICO, Nationwide, Haven and Mutual of Omaha.
+Life insurance costs don't vary by location.
+West Virginia's best choices for coverage are State Farm, GEICO, Nationwide, Haven and Mutual of Omaha.

 Nationwide delivers the cheapest life insurance options in West Virginia and nationwide, with monthly rates beginning at $3.

-To get the best life insurance in West Virginia, we recommend deciding on coverage beforehand, researching costs and companies, and comparing plenty of providers.
+Find the best life insurance by deciding on coverage beforehand, researching costs and companies and comparing multiple providers.

 Best Life Insurance Providers in West Virginia